GeorgePapalazaridis/Shopping-List-App/src/app/notes.md

 ### Structural Directives

 Directives is instruction in the DOM by adding ot remove elements!
+With a few words, they show or hide elements in the DOM.

 For example, components are actualy instruction in the DOM.
 Once we placed the `selector` of our component, at this point of time we instructing Angular to add the content of our component template and the bussiness logic in .ts file, in this place where we use the selector, this is our instruction!